Reviews You Can Rely On

 Measured Weight 2.17 lbs

 If you are shopping on a budget and like the pistol grip style and compact size of a 12-volt drill, then the Bosch 12V Max Drill/Driver Kit PS31-2A is a fantastic option for you.
 This model is a great option for the average homeowner who might want to undertake some DIY or home improvement projects but isn't doing any major renovations on their own.
-This pint-sized device packs plenty of punch, doing quite well in our drilling and driving evaluations.
+This pint-sized device packs plenty of punch, doing well in our drilling and driving evaluations.
 It was able to drill into a solid core door with a 5" hole saw in 70 seconds.
 This is slightly below average for the entire group, but it is one of the best times among the 12V models we tested.
 All of this comes in a neat little package that is highly intuitive and convenient to operate.
 This handy cordless is lightweight (we measured it at 2.17 lbs), ergonomic, and a great addition to any DIYer's arsenal.
 Being smaller and lighter, this tool fits nicely into tight and dark spaces that larger tools cannot access, and it doesn't take up as much space on a tool bench.

 Read more: Bosch 12V Max Drill/Driver Kit PS31-2A review